buddhist-uni/buddhist-uni.github.io/_content/av/on-the-crisis-in-myanmar_bodhi.md

 > One of the toughest interviews I've ever had.

 Bhikkhu Bodhi responds to ethical questions posed by Buddhists in Burma facing extraordinary violence from their military junta.

+For Bhikkhu Bodhi's return to the podcast a year later [see episode 104](https://insightmyanmar.org/complete-shows/2022/5/14/episode-104-the-venerable-bhikkhu-bodhi-returns).